 Further information such as criteria for selecting recipients, determining eligibility for amounts of Aid, how and when aid will be disbursed, as well as how loans are expected to be repaid, are found in the Department of Education's "Funding Education Beyond High School" which may be obtained from the school's financial aid office.
-This information will be given to each applicant upon meeting with the Financial Aid Counselor.
+This information will be given to each applicant upon meeting with the Financial Aid Representative.

-Academic Year Definition: Health Occupations Students = 900 Clock Hrs / Nursing Students = 900 Clock Hrs Full-Time Students must attend a minimum of 24 hours per week.
+Academic Year Definition: Health Occupations Students = 900 Clock Hrs / Nursing Students = 30 Wks and a minimum of 24 Semester Credit Hours.
+Full-Time Non-Degree Seeking Students must attend a minimum of 24 hours per week.
+Full-time Degree Seeking Students must satisfactory complete a minimum of 67% of attempted credits in each semester term

 Information and student financial aid assistance can be obtained by calling the School's main number and asking for the Financial Aid Counselor.
-For those students who do not hold a GED or High School Diploma, or who do not pass the ATB Test, GED Courses are available at:
+For those students who do not hold a GED or High School Diploma, GED Courses are available at: